 There are three aspects of Yoga – Physical, Mental, and Spiritual.

 The Physical Aspects of Yoga

-The physical aspect of Yoga is where we try to harmonize the body and become aware of the different types of imbalance, within the physical structure, which cause various types of stress and tension.
-Due to muscular and physical stress, a state of imbalance occurs, which becomes the cause of different aches and pains, psychosomatic, and somopsychic disorders – where the harmony of the body is distorted.
+The physical aspect of Yoga is where we try to harmonize the body and become aware of the imbalance within the physical structure, which causes various types of stress and tension.
+Due to muscular and physical stress, a state of imbalance occurs.
+This stress becomes the cause of different aches and pains, psychosomatic and somo-psychic disorders.
+As a result, the harmony of the body is distorted.

 Let’s see how many types of physical movements we go through during the day:

-“Asana,” a Sanskrit word translated as “posture,” does not literally mean “exercise” or “posture”, but “at ease and relaxed”.
-You could be standing totally upside down on one arm, in a state void of tension or stress.
-If you are able to achieve that, then you can say, “I am doing an Asana.”
+“Asana,” a Sanskrit word translated as “posture,” does not mean “exercise” or “posture” but “at ease and relaxed.”
+You could be standing upside down on one arm, void of tension or stress.
+If you can achieve that, you can say, “I am doing an Asana.”
 So, what the whole thing ultimately boils down to is – knowing one’s body.

-When we practice Asana, by stretching the body in different directions, we are also relaxing the muscular structure, tissues, bones, and nervous system, and massaging the internal organs, such as the liver, kidneys, intestines, and stomach.
+When we practice Asana, by stretching the body in different directions, we also relax the muscular structure, tissues, bones, and nervous system and massage the internal organs, such as the liver, kidneys, intestines, and stomach.
 It is a gentle toning.
 In this way, the whole body is brought into a state of balance.
-When we feel balanced within, physically free from tension and stress, free from stiffness and tightness, then that physical harmony influences the activity of the brain.
+When we feel balanced within, physically free from tension and stress, and free from stiffness and tightness, that physical harmony influences the brain’s activity.